aleph2c/miros-xml/docs/source/index.rst

    You can adapt this file completely to your liking, but it should at least contain the root `toctree` directive.

+This project extends miros to support parallel statecharts and the construction of normal and parallel statecharts using XML.

 Miros-XML
 ---------